 Sales pipeline generation: your best defense against end-of-quarter panic

-If you’ve ever ended a quarter shocked to see you missed quota (even though your pipeline looked healthy), you’re not alone.
+If you have ever ended a quarter shocked to see you missed quota (even though your pipeline looked healthy), you are not alone.

 Many GTM teams track the deals they already have in motion, but overlook the metric that determines whether next quarter will succeed or fail: sales pipeline generation.